AwkwardTurtle42/AwkwardTurtle42.github.io/SRD/CoreRules.md

 Grit is a character’s mental concentration and ability to avoid harm.
 Grit is lost when being attacked, performing complex tasks like casting Spells, or attempting to carry too much.
 It is not a measure of physical health, and lost Grit is restored quickly.

-Grit is equal to total "steps" of DEX and WIL.
+Grit is equal to 1, +1 for each time Max DEX and WIL have been stepped up.
 A character with high DEX and WIL will have high Grit, due to good reflexes and situational awareness.

 ## Dice